-The Governance, Risk, and Compliance (GRC) Audit time frame for Western Illinois University was October 1, 2013 through July 31, 2016.
-Due to the suspension and overhaul of the previous audit program in the Fall of 2015, the Employer's originally designated audit time frame was extended ten months beyond the original end date of September 30, 2015.
-As a result of the audit program overhaul, the Auditor evaluated each component being reviewed based on a pre-determined audit risk assessment.
+The Governance, Risk, and Compliance (GRC) Audit time frame for the University of Illinois at Springfield was March 1, 2013 through October 31, 2016.
+Due to the suspension and overhaul of the previous audit program in the Fall of 2015, the Employer's originally designated audit time frame was extended nineteen (19) months beyond the original end date of March 31, 2015.
+As a result of the audit program overhaul, the Auditor evaluated this topic based on a pre-determined audit risk assessment of two components; Extra Help appointments/employees and positions.

 The utilization of Extra Help appointments and positions are routinely analyzed and reviewed under the purview of a Category 1 Risk Assessment to determine whether the 900-hour limitation with respect to appointments and position utilization was adhered to in accordance with the Illinois Administrative Code.
 In this respect, the Auditor selected the entire sample of Extra Help appointments utilized during the audit time frame.